SchweizerischeBundesbahnen/hibernate_hbm2annotation/README.md

 Also `public abstract getId()` is not allowed.

 ## Caching
-To improve the performce, this script will create to cache files, that can be deleted risk free.
+To improve the performce, this script will create two cache files, that can be deleted risk-free.
 - hbms.json: A list of all *.hbm files found in your code base.
-- class2fileCache.json: Classname ot filepath map, even is the same simple class name was used multiple times.
+- class2fileCache.json: Classname to filepath map, even if the same simple class name was used multiple times.